-4. Saint Kitts and Nevis reported it will seek to include Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017) in all of its future tax treaties.
+- 7. For the three treaties that do not contain a provision equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a), Saint Kitts and Nevis' reported it intends to update those treaties via bilateral negotiations. - 8.
+Saint Kitts and Nevis reported it will seek to include Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a) in all of its future tax treaties.